Koha-Community/kohadocs/source/reports.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the Circulation statistics reporting wizard you can run reports on in house usage of items simply by choosing 'Local Use' from the 'Type' pull down:
+Using the Circulation statistics reporting wizard you can run reports on in house usage of items simply by choosing 'Local use' from the 'Type' pull down:

 |image912|

 .. _serials-statistics-label:

-Serials Statistics
+Serials statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     **Note**